luisbocanegra/kde-material-you-colors/README.md

 #file = /tmp/000_eDP-1_current_wallpaper

 # Enable Light mode
+# Accepted values are True or False
 # Default is False
+# Comment out to follow System Color Setting instead  (MaterialYou schemes only)
 light = False

 # Alternative color mode (default is 0), some images return more than one color, this will use either the matched or last color